gcalex5/bubblesort-app/README.md

 Installation:
 1: Download the zipped directory and decompress in an empty directory to ensure no conflicts.
 2: Navigate to url/directory_containing_the_files/index.php

+Known Issues:
+1:Dependent upon your environment clicking the buttons may cause them to 'lag' or not fuction, to resolve this wait at least half a second inbetween button clicks.
+2:The echo'ed code that is used via AJAX call to redraw the table is accompanied by the rest of the HTML present in 'index.php', my current workaround is to just snip it at the first <link> tag that immediately follows the <table> markup